Phazzie/mixitfixit/refactoring_guide.md

 ## Introduction
+We have already implemented the basic features of the app, so now it's time to refactor.
 This guide outlines the comprehensive plan for the refactoring and development of the Relationship Resolver project, following the World-Class Plan.
 Our goal is to build an exceptional application that helps resolve relationship conflicts effectively and intuitively.
 This guide details our current state, the principles guiding our refactoring efforts, our objectives, and a detailed plan with specific actions to enhance the codebase.
 We will also focus on value-first development, user feedback, and CI for testing.

 ## Guiding Principles
 ## Why Refactor?

 Refactoring is a crucial step in the evolution of any software project.
 For the Relationship Resolver, refactoring is not just about improving the existing code, but about laying a solid foundation for future growth and innovation.
 Here are the primary reasons why we're embarking on this refactoring journey: